Overview

 You might ask why you need to bother doing all this, surely we should catch common problems on our side?
 A fair question.
 We do try to catch obvious things, of course.

 As you can imagine though, it's difficult for us know all the peculiarities of your data in your language and country.
-The more you can do to simplify, clean, and correct your spreadsheet, the better a chance we have to geocode each line quickly and correctly.
+The more you can do to simplify, clean, and correct your spreadsheet, the better a chance we have to geocode each row quickly and correctly.